NVIDIA-Omniverse/extension-publishing/README.md

 * Download and unzip your release's `source.zip` file to ensure the the root directory contains the `exts\` folder

 ## *NEW* Publishing Your Extension on the Omniverse Exchange
 Looking to broaden your reach even more?
-We are now taking sign-ups for the community to publish directly to the Omniversee Exchange!
+We are now taking sign-ups for the community to publish directly to the Omniverse Exchange!
 See the [Omniverse Exchange Publishing Early Access Program](https://developer.nvidia.com/omniverse-exchange-publishing-portal) for more details.